- High altitude panoramas with some of Peru’s highest mountains

 - Difficulty Grade: Moderate – Difficult

-Certainly one of the most spectacular treks that Akilpo offers with views taken taking in Peru’s highest mountain, Nevado Hauscarán (6,768m) surrounded by some of the highest in the Cordillera Blanca like the peaks of the Huandoy Massif, which includes the two Pisco peaks, Nevado Chopicalqui, and the Nevados Chacraraju and Yanapaccha.
-In addition to that, visiting some the the most well-known lakes in the Cordillera Blanca i.e. Laguna 69 and the lakes of Llanganuco.
+Certainly one of the most spectacular treks that Akilpo offers with views taken taking in Peru’s highest mountain, Nevado Hauscarán (6,768m) surrounded by some of the highest in the Cordillera Blanca like the peaks of the Huandoy Massif, which includes the two Pisco peaks, Nevado Chopicalqui and the Nevados Chacraraju and Yanapaccha.
+In addition to that, visiting some of the most well-known lakes in the Cordillera Blanca i.e. Laguna 69 and the lakes of Llanganuco.

-The remaining 3km ascends again passing other lakes and some stunning waterfalls till we reach Laguna 69 at 4,625m altitude after about 1.5 hours.
-Time to relax, have some lunch and take a lot of photos.
 The descent to our vehicle will follow the classic Laguna 69 trail all the way to Cebollapampa from where we will head back to Huaraz.

 At least one, even two, acclimatisation day treks are recommended before embarking on this trek.